vserion/vserion/README.md

 ### Hiiii, I'm Dani 👩‍💻

-- 😄 I'm a z/OS system programmer and also translator (english - spanish - brazilian portuguese).
+- 😄 I'm a z/OS system programmer and a translator (english - spanish - brazilian portuguese).
 - 🌱 I like to program in C and Python
 - 👾 42, always 42.